LiangqunLu/LLM_practice/README.md

 Transformer (Attention is what you need) marks the starting of LLM era.
 ![transformer](images/transformer.png)

-Obviously, ChatGPT is worldside applicable.
-There is an important development history for the GPT training models [2].
-It is easy to understand why prompting engineering is useful through the model training.
+It is interesting to know the steps for GPT assistant training [2].
 ![GPT Assistant training pipeline](images/openAI_model_dev.png)

-## Pre-training

 ## Fine-tuning